-- For the spicy veggie sauce
+For the red lentil veggie sauce

-- 1 tablespoon extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

-- 1/4 teaspoon fine grain sea salt
+- 1/2 teaspoon fine salt

-- 1 red bell pepper, stem and seeds removed, finely diced (1 cup when finely diced)
+- 1 large red bell pepper, stem and seeds removed, finely diced (1 cup when finely diced)

 - 3 tablespoons tomato paste

-- 1/4 cup fresh basil, diced
+- Garnish: 1/4 cup fresh basil, diced (or sub parsley)

 For the pasta

 - 16 ounces gluten-free pasta (short-cut) [or sub zucchini noodles]

 For the red lentil veggie sauce:

 For the pasta: